Neutrino mass constraints beyond linear order: cosmology dependence and systematic biases: Methodology

 The NLO galaxy-matter cross-power spectrum required in Equation \ref{eq_cl_gk} can be derived straightforwardly from the NLO galaxy power spectrum presented in \cite{desjacques_galaxy_2019}.
 As we use the Limber approximation, we perform the calculation for $\mu=0$ only.
 The components can be calculated as follows:

-For the effective matter sound speed $C_s^2$, we take the measured value found in \cite{Lazeyras_2019} at redshift zero of 1.31 $h^{-2}~{\rm Mpc}^2$, and rescale with redshift as $C_s^2(z)=[D(z)/D(0)]^4C_s^2(0)$.
-For the fiducial value of the cross-stochasticity between matter and galaxies, $P_{\epsilon,gm}^{\{2\}}$, we take $C_s^2P_{\epsilon}^{\{0\}}$.
-Both of these terms have an entirely negligible effect on our results, however. $A_{cross(m,p)}$ has 19 non-zero terms and $C_{cross,n}^{1-3,l}$ has 12 without selection effects.
+$A_{cross(m,p)}$ has 19 non-zero terms and $C_{cross,n}^{1-3,l}$ has 12 without selection effects.
 These coefficients are available in a Mathematica notebook alongside the supplementary material\textsuperscript{\ref{footnote:github}} provided in \cite{desjacques_galaxy_2019}.
+For the effective matter sound speed $C_s^2$, we take the value determined from N-body simulations in \cite{Lazeyras_2019} at redshift zero of 1.31 $h^{-2}~{\rm Mpc}^2$, and rescale with redshift as $C_s^2(z)=[D(z)/D(0)]^4C_s^2(0)$, which was found to describe the redshift dependence of the effective sound speed well.
+For the fiducial value of the cross-stochasticity between matter and galaxies, $P_{\epsilon,gm}^{\{2\}}$, for which no reliable simulation measurements exist to our knowledge, we take $C_s^2P_{\epsilon}^{\{0\}}$.
+We stress however, that both $C_s^2$ and $P_{\epsilon,hm}^{\{2\}}$ have an entirely negligible effect on our results.

 We perform all of our calculations using the Fisher matrix formalism (see \cite{boyle_deconstructing_2018} for details).
 Our code has been thoroughly validated through comparisons of results with those of \cite{agarwal_information_2020}.
 The covariance for the three-dimensional galaxy power spectrum is calculated as: